Tableau for Beginners: Data Visualisation Made Easy

 2. Measure Names will be displayed automatically onto Rows, so drag them from Rows to Columns.

-3. Since we don’t really need Measures like the Row ID, Discount, etc, you can drag them off from below the Marks Pane to get something like this :
+3. Since we don’t need Measures like the Row ID, Discount, etc, you can drag them off from below the Marks Pane to get something like this :

 1. Drag Order Date from Dimensions and Sales from Measures to Rows.

-3. Finally, drag Profit on the ‘abc’ column to get :
+3. Finally, drag Profit on the ‘ABC’ column to get :

 We have just covered the numeric part of the Dashboard, but that is not its selling point.
 It’s the Line Charts.
 Let’s quickly learn how to make one :